Skip to content

 • Number of Products in the order

-• Payment status — Paid, Refunded, or Partial Refund
+• Payment status — Pending, Paid, Refunded, or Partial Refund (Pending appears for unpaid manual obligations)

 Click a row to expand it and see the line items in that order: